fleetdm/fleet/articles/deploy-fleet-on-hetzner-cloud.md

 ### Fleet

-Copy and paste the following script into cloud-init User-Data for the Fleet controller machine:
+Copy and paste the following script into cloud-init User-Data for the Fleet controller machine, replacing `FLEET_DOMAIN` with your Fleet machine TLD:

 ```bash
 #!/usr/bin/bash